CaptMag/SIGINT-Drone/README.md

 The SDR creation is designed to print all available devices, and create a fully formatted SDR that is ready for data capturing.

 Currently the project is working towards setting up the proper frequency rates, signal strength and directions.
+More functions will be implemented to allow the user to customize their SDR preferences, before ensuring the SDR is ready for capturing.
 This will be the last step for enumeration, and after will allow for the ability to capture and parse data.

-GPS location tracking will be worked on next and will be written in C.
+Pothosware SDR GUI tools will be used for proper data capturing.